bahaeAether/42cursus-minishell/readme.md

 <br>

 <div>
-	you can test memory leaks using this command in another terminal:
+	you can test memory leaks using this command in another terminal while the minishell is running:

  	bash leak_script.sh
 </div>